benkuhn/migrator/README.md

 $ $cmd init
 ```

-Finally, in order to make table and column renames work, edit your application to run the SQL code in `$migrations_dir/init.sql` before issuing any queries.
-The init script does a couple things:
+Finally, in order to make table and column renames work, edit your application to change the **username** it uses to connect to Postgres to the string contained in the file `$migrations_dir/username` before issuing any queries.
+This allows us to do a couple things:

 1. It errors out if the database it's talking to hasn't had the right migrations run against it.
 This is intended as a safety check to prevent you from deploying a new version of your code before the associated migrations have run.

 1. It marks the current database connection as being associated with a particular schema version.
 This provides another safety check that prevents you from running any migrations that would break current database clients.

-1. Finally, it causes your application to look for tables first in a migration-specific schema, before searching in the `public` (default) schema.
+1. Finally, it causes your application to look for tables first in a migration-specific schema, before searching in the `public` (default) schema, which allows us to create "shim" tables to support multiple versions of your code coexisting.

 **Note:** $NAME does not support column renames for tables not in the `public` schema.